rBrenick/rBrenick/README.md

 ### Hello There

-I made this whole readme just so I can have a link to my gists.
+I made a whole readme so I can have a link to my gists.

 gists: https://gist.github.com/rBrenick